resources > news

 UPDATE: On February 17, 2017, the USDA announced that they were re-posting on their website some documents from certain Federal research facilities.

 We urge you to email and/or call the USDA at the contacts below to express your concern about the removal of animal welfare data from the APHIS website and ask that the decision be reversed.
+The transparency of governmental decisions and actions, the timeliness of data, and the welfare of animals must be considered and take priority.

 We urge you to also contact your U.S. Senators and U.S. House Representative.
 Express your concern and ask that they contact the USDA to review and reverse its decision to remove animal welfare documents from the APHIS website.